numenta/nupic-legacy/docs/source/guides/opf.md

 #### Mapping Inferences to Input Values

-In order to compute metrics and write output, the OPF needs to know which input values (i.e. attributes of SensorInput) correspond to each inference element.
-This mapping between inputs and outputs are defined in InferenceElement.\_\_inferenceInputMap.
+In order to compute metrics and write output, the OPF needs to know which input values (i.e. attributes of [`SensorInput`](../api/opf/utils.html#nupic.frameworks.opf.opf_utils.SensorInput)) correspond to each inference element.
+This mapping between inputs and outputs are defined in [`InferenceElement`](../api/opf/utils.html#nupic.frameworks.opf.opf_utils.InferenceElement)`.__inferenceInputMap`.
 By specifying this mapping here, the same logic can be used both for writing to output and computing metrics

 ￼￼Below is an example.